 For persons under 5ft8, I would recommend using a shorter pool cue stick, if you are 5ft to 5ft7 I recommend that you use a 52inches cue stick.
 If you are shorter than 5ft then I would then recommend that you use a junior pool cue length which would be 48 inches tall.

-How To Choose A Pool Cue weight
+How To Choose A Pool Cue Weight?

-What Brand pool cue stick is best?
+Which Brand of pool cue stick is Perfect?

-I get asked this question in my email at least twice a week every week, there is a variety of cue stick brands out there most of them are good, some not as good especially when talking about durability and special features like low deflection rate and other features of the cue.
+I get asked this question in my email at least twice a week every week, there is a variety of cue stick brands out there most of them are good, some not as good, especially when talking about durability and special features like low deflection rate and other features of the cue.

 - Players Cue sticks